Roswell Weidner: Artist and teacher

 Weidner's teaching and art were interrupted in 1941 with the advent of World War II.
 He was laid off from PAFA and took night courses to be able to read blueprints.
-He was hired by the John H. Mathis & Company Shipyard in Camden, NJ, as an expeditor, marine pipefitter, layout man, and marine draftsman.
+He was hired by the John H. Mathis & Company Shipyard in Camden, New Jersey, as an expeditor, marine pipefitter, layout man, and marine draftsman.
 During this time Weidner got special permission to paint pictures of men working on the docks at the shipyard.
 One of these paintings is in the collection of the Independence Seaport Museum.
 In 1944, as the war was ending, another construction company offered Weidner a job in South America but at the same time he received an offer to return to teaching at PAFA.
 He decided to take the teaching position.

-Also in 1944, Roswell and Doris Weidner bought a farm outside Philadelphia in Christiana, PA with the money he saved while working at the shipyard.
+Also in 1944, Roswell and Doris Weidner bought a farm outside Philadelphia in Christiana, Pennsylvania with the money he saved while working at the shipyard.
 Weidner returned to teaching painting, drawing and lithography at PAFA and the Philadelphia College of Art.
 The farm and surrounding area including the Mercer's Mill Covered Bridge were frequent subjects of Weidner's art in the 1940s and 1950s.
 In 2001 the farm was the subject of a novel by Jack Lindeman, "Appleseed Hollow", in which he describes life on the farm in the late 1950s.

 During his career as an instructor at PAFA, Weidner taught various art media (graphics arts, lithography, painting, and drawing) and levels of students but he was also involved with decisions regarding the school.
 As a faculty member he worked with the administration on a number of issues most notably the use of the Belgravia Hotel (which was later named the Peale House) as studios for advanced students and faculty.
 Weidner took over management of the PAFA evening school and boosted attendance from 28 to over 200 per semester in the late 1950s and early 1960s.
 Weidner also served as president of the Pennsylvania Academy of Fine Arts Fellowship (alumni association) from 1955-1967.